 10. Pack a picnic

 Tummy time doesn’t have to be an indoor activity.
-If the weather is fine, grab a picnic rug, like this one ($122.02), and take tummy time to the great outdoors.
+If the weather is fine, grab a picnic rug, like these ones ($34), and take tummy time to the great outdoors.
 Even just a park or backyard will do.

 11. And last up…